liphlab/liph-website/content/join/phd.md

 caption = ""
 +++

-PhD calls for the XXXVI cycle (academic year 2020-2021) will be open from May 4th, 2020 to June 16th, 2020.
-For more information, please visit the [Department website](https://www.dfa.unipd.it/index.php?id=phd-physics).
+PhD calls for the XXXVI cycle (academic year 2020-2021) are now open until June 16th, 2020.
+For more information about the PhD programme in Physics, please visit the [Department website](https://www.dfa.unipd.it/index.php?id=phd-physics).
+For more information about the call and on the application, please visit the [University website](https://www.unipd.it/en/phd-programmes-calls-and-admissions).

-For any question, do no hesitate to contact us!
+If you have any question, do no hesitate to contact us!